So you want to become a celebrant #3

 What’s my availability like?
 Do I want to work at weekends?
 Evenings?
 How flexible can I be with my time?

 The majority of weddings still happen on weekends in the UK, and wedding fairs and other promotional events are often at the weekend too.
 Also, you may well find that your couples can only meet you in the evening or at weekends.
 This is ideal if you are thinking about running your fledgeling celebrant business alongside a Monday-Friday job, but not so ideal if weekends are your family time etc. Funerals almost always happen on weekdays, and most of the time the meetings are on weekdays too.
 Funerals also have quite a short turnaround, so it’s best if you can be flexible with your time.
-Don’t forget to factor in time for your meetings (allow 2 hours plus travel) and for writing your script (from 2-6 hours) when you are thinking about timings.
+Don’t forget to factor in time for your meetings (allow 2 hours plus travel) and for writing your script (up to 6+ hours) when you are thinking about timings.

 Do I have the right skills and qualities to become a celebrant?